Timeline

 Research

 Since the gallery doesn't sell artwork directly online, customers need to book appointments to view and purchase pieces in person.
-However, the appointment process relied on calls or emails, often resulting in missed calls, delayed responses, and scheduling conflicts.
+The appointment process relied on calls or emails, often resulting in missed calls, delayed responses, and scheduling conflicts.

 About 40% of visitors used mobile devices, yet the layout, text sizing, and navigation weren’t optimized.
 This made navigation difficult, leading to a customer leaving the website.